sdsc-complecs/data-management/tutorials/download.md

 [mkandes_test@login02]~%
 ```

-Next let's save the computed hash for the dataset as a file.
+Next, save the computed hash for the dataset as a file.

 *Command*
 ```